Shoshana Borochov: Biography

 Shoshana Borochov was the daughter of Zionist activist Ber Borochov and Lyuba, daughter of a rabbinic family who studied languages at Moscow State University.

 Borochov and his wife lived in Vienna in 1909-1914.
 Shoshana was born in Vienna during that time.

 In 1914, upon the outbreak of the First World War, the Borochovs fled to Italy, and from there they sailed to the United States.
 They lived in New York.
-With the outbreak of the revolution in Russia in 1917, Borochov returned to Russia.
-After the October Revolution, in December 1917, Borochov died in Kiev from pneumonia, when he was thirty six years old.
+With the outbreak of the revolution in Russia in 1917, Ber Borochov returned to Russia.
+After the October Revolution, in December 1917, he died in Kiev from pneumonia, when he was thirty six years old.

 In 1925, Lyuba immigrated with her two children, Shoshana aged thirteen and David, to Mandatory Palestine in the framework of the Fourth Aliyah.
 They lived in an apartment in workers' dormitories on Dov Hoz street in Tel Aviv.
 For her livelihood, the mother worked first in the Zionist Executive and later in the Executive Committee of the Histadrut.

 Shoshana studied at Herzliya Hebrew Gymnasium and graduated in the summer of 1930.
 With the help of Yitzhak Ben-Zvi, chairman of the Jewish National Council, Shoshana was hired as an office worker at HaMerkaz HaHakla'i.
 She also tutored children in English and wrote on women's affairs for the newspaper Davar.

 At that time, the poet Alexander Penn courted her, but she rejected him due to his drinking and womanizing.